Is Culture Really Too Intangible to Measure?May 26, 2015 by Stacey Barr

 - there is spontaneous dialogue between people at different ranks

-The second step to find meaningful measures of culture is to articulate a concise collection of the behaviours that most convincing define the dimension of culture you’re focused on improving.
+The second step to find meaningful measures of culture is to articulate a concise collection of the behaviours that most convincingly define the dimension of culture you’re focused on improving.

 Describe the culture-defining behaviours clearly and specifically before you try to measure.